 Psychiatric residential treatment facilities provide services under the direction of a medical/mental health physician, serve individuals under the age of 21, and must be accredited by The Joint Commission, CARF, CASFC, or any other state-approved accrediting organization.

 Psychiatric Residential Treatment vs. Residential Treatment Facility

-- PRTFs a separate facilities (non-hospital entities) while residential treatment facilities are often associated with hospitals or other facilities
+- PRTFs are separate facilities (non-hospital entities), while residential treatment facilities are associated with hospitals or other facilities.

 - PRTFs treat clients under age 21, while residential treatment facilities may serve clients of all ages.

 - PRTFs always provide psychiatric care; some residential treatment facilities do as well, but many do not.